Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Henry Sou Chien - BMO Capital Markets (United States)

-Hi, guys, thanks for taking the question.
-I just wanted to make sure I understand in terms of the trends in insurance and the Decision Analytics side.
+Hi, guys.
+Thanks for taking the question.
+Just wanted to make sure I understand in terms of the trends in insurance and the Decision Analytics side.
 I understand there's a number of moving parts in terms of the revenue growth.
-Just from an earnings growth perspective, is that tracking sort of in line with the organic growth in post – or excluding the true-up revenue and as a follow-up to that, and in terms of the ramp-up that you expect from the new products in insurance, is that also ramp up that you expect in earnings as well?
+Just from an earnings growth perspective, is that tracking sort of in line with the organic growth post – or excluding the true-up revenue.
+And as a follow-up to that, in terms of the ramp-up that you expect from the new products in insurance, is that also a ramp up that you expect in earnings as well?
 Thanks.

 Eva F. Huston - Verisk Analytics, Inc.

 Yes.
 So, there are a couple questions in there.
-So maybe just to start with.
-I think your first question is when you say profitability I presume you're speaking on an EBITDA level.
-And what I would say is – I mean, what you see across the company is, we are managing expense growth to both fund the existing solutions as well as new ones and I would say that's the same within insurance.
+So maybe just to start with, I think your first question is when you say profitability, I presume you're speaking on an EBITDA level.
+And what I would say is – I mean, what you see across the company is, we're managing expense growth to both fund the existing solutions as well as new ones and I would say that's the same within insurance.
 So I don't think you'd see dramatically different trends if you were to sort of parse apart the profitability by vertical because we are investing across all of the verticals.
 I would also note that in the acquisition front, there are a number of new acquisitions.
 In the quarter, those were essentially across all the acquisitions breakeven.
 Those are things that we're clicking into our existing business and we think that those margins will ramp.
 So you have those two effects within the margin.

 And then I think your second question was with regards to new products and the profitability of those as those sort of click in.
 Generally, similar to the rest of our solutions, the whole idea of build it once, sell it a lot of times.
 The more you put on the top-line, the greater the profitability expands.
 Mark, I don't know if you want to add anything additional about any of the specific solutions we're working on there.